-Outcome: Withdrawn following a commitment from the company to issue a report examining the current state of its executive leadership team diversity and its plan to make this team more diverse in terms of race, ethnicity, and gender.
+Outcome: Successfully withdrawn following a commitment from the company to issue a report examining the current state of its executive leadership team diversity and its plan to make this team more diverse in terms of race, ethnicity, and gender.

 “We focus on building a diverse workforce by recruiting, hiring and promoting the most qualified candidates” – Marathon Petroleum